Here are some signs that you might be having a midlife crisis and strategies to survive your crisis and even thrive in midlife.

 Instead of feeling guilty, take some time to evaluate each part of your life and ask yourself, “Does this really make me happy?”
 If the answer is no, then take some time to think of ways you could be happy.
 Maybe you’re successful in your corporate job, but realize that you feel most engaged and alive when you’re volunteering at your local church.
 You might have a comfortable relationship with your husband, but discover you need more adventure in your relationship.

 Discovering the areas where you are dissatisfied and identifying how you could be happier doesn’t mean you need to immediately quit your job or divorce your husband.
 You don’t need to take drastic steps to increase your satisfaction with your life.
 Instead, try thinking of small changes that you can make to get you closer to where you want to go.
 Maybe you can add some type of volunteer component to your job or plan a just-us-two adventure vacation with your husband.

 You Feel Like You Look Old and You’ll Do Anything to Change That

 There’s nothing wrong with wanting to look your best at any age, but staring in the mirror at the inevitable wrinkles and gray hairs can lead to an unhealthy obsession.
 Our society over-values youth, which can lead to feeling unwanted and ignored as we age and it’s all too easy to think looking more youthful will actually result in being younger.

-If you want to try Botox or invest in cosmetic surgery, then go for it!
-Deciding on an anti-aging routine is a personal decision.
+If you feel like it’s time to try Botox or invest in cosmetic surgery, then you absolutely should!
+(Just do your research.)
 But if it seems like every time you get something done, you see something else you want to fix, you might want to pull back and examine why.